-Source: This tutorial was authored by Sophia Learning.
-Please see our Terms of Use.
+Source: THIS TUTORIAL WAS AUTHORED BY SOPHIA LEARNING.
+PLEASE SEE OUR TERMS OF USE.

 TERMS TO KNOW

+Brainstorming

+The use of a variety of techniques to generate ideas and/or clarify thinking.

+Copyediting

+The act of improving the sentence construction, word choice, and the overall style of an essay or other piece of writing.

+Draft Revision and Rewriting

+The act of re-envisioning an essay or other writing project.

 Drafting

 The act of composing a piece of writing.

-Editing

-The act of improving the sentence construction, word choice, and the overall style of an essay or other piece of writing.

 Essay

 A short piece of writing on a particular subject.

 Outline

 The prewritten plan for an essay or other piece of writing that generally includes a working thesis, the primary ideas to be discussed, and the planned structural organization.

 Prewriting

 A stage in the writing process in which the writer generates ideas and creates a plan for the writing project prior to composing a first draft.

 Proofreading

 The act of fixing errors in grammar, mechanics, spelling, capitalization, punctuation, commonly confused words, and formatting in an essay or other piece of writing.

-Revising

-The act of re-envisioning an essay or other writing project.

 Writing Process

 A series of steps that go into writing a successful essay or other writing project.